30 High Protein Lunch Ideas for Work You Can Meal Prep in Under an Hour

 20) Turkey Chili

-Why Turkey Chili makes the cut: Turkey chili is the meal-prep lunch that scales to 6-8 portions easily, and a 1.5-cup serving brings 30+ grams of protein from turkey plus beans.
-Heats up great.
+Why pack this for lunch: Turkey chili is the meal-prep lunch that scales to 6-8 portions easily, and a 1.5-cup serving brings 30+ grams of protein from turkey plus beans.

 21) Protein Overnight Oats